maciejg-git/use-validation/README.md

 callback: Function
 ```

-#### Required properties:

 - **rules** - an array of validation rules where each item is a name of validator (`string` or `object`) or an object with function and tested value as argument.
 Functions should return true for valid values or a string message if the result is invalid.
 For list of available validators check [validators.js](https://github.com/maciejg-git/vue-use-validation/blob/main/validators.js)
-- **callback** - function that is called after each validation.
-The results of the valiation are in the callback argument.
-See below for the description of the validation results object.

-#### Optional properties:

 - **name** - name of the input.
 - **mode** - is a mode that defines when to validate input and how to update state depending on the validation results:
     - `"blur-silent"` - validate after input loses focus.
 If the input is valid then do not set state to valid.